glensouza/3DS-MAUI-Workshop-2023/Day1/8-Adding-Functionality-Part2.md

 Let's start with a slight change to the app shell.

 Shell is the default way of defining the page navigation in a .NET MAUI app.
 The default UI has a navigation menu.
 Since this app only has a single page, we don't need the navigation menu.
 There's no other page to navigate to.
-Let's open up `AppShell.xaml` and add a line to say `Shell.NavBarIsVisible=false`.
+Let's open up `AppShell.xaml` and add a line to say `Shell.NavBarIsVisible="false"`.
 That one little switch turns off the navigation menu.

 ## UI